Knock Down vs. Welded Frames

 Both types of KD frames are capable of meeting some fire ratings.
 Field welding of standard KD frames may be possible for new wall construction or existing walls at butted applications.
 However, field welding is usually not required and may void the fire rating, if any.

 Welded frames and elevations are commonly specified for their seamless appearance and to help ensure the frames are square at time of installation.
 They are particularly well-suited for exterior openings and masonry walls.

 Face Welded vs. Full profile Welded

 Full profile welded frames are the most costly due to the additional welding and hand grinding that is required.

-In the past, continuously welded frames were specified to provide a seamless appearance.
-Today, frames are mitered on precision dies and can be face welded by SDI members to provide an appearance similar to continuously welded frames.
-Most applications do not require continuous welding of frames and your client can achieve a high degree of aesthetics while spending less.
+In the past, full profile welded frames were specified to provide a seamless appearance.
+Today, frames are mitered on precision dies and can be face welded by SDI members to provide an appearance similar to full profile welded frames.
+Most applications do not require full profile welding of frames and your client can achieve a high degree of aesthetics while spending less.

 Proper Installation is Essential